Cherreads

 Chapter 5 - Chapter 5: Too Many Inside

-Arty let the ute roll another few metres before easing it onto the shoulder, keeping the engine running while he studied the service station through the windscreen.
+Arty let the Ute roll another few meters before easing it onto the shoulder, keeping the engine running while he studied the service station through the windscreen.

 From this distance it looked ordinary enough in the way abandoned places often did at first glance, almost as if normal routine had simply paused mid-breath and would resume the moment the right person stepped back into frame.